-If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 60) do not help, you can recover your computer.
+If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 52) do not help, you can recover your computer.

 This section describes the recovery tools available on your computer.
 Acer provides Acer Care Center, which allows you to reset your PC, refresh your PC, or create a factory default backup.
+If you cannot access Acer Care Center, go to Action Center.
+Or, click Settings in the Start menu, select Update & security and then click Recovery.